 - Value your space.

-- Always leave all areas of your home clean, clutter-free — the office, kitchen, family room, top of the dresser, closets, bathroom vanity…
+- Always have all areas of your home clean, clutter-free — the office, kitchen, family room, top of the dresser, closets, bathroom vanity…

 - Discard items that are broken.
 There is no value if an item is unusable.